 Wikis are strange, strange things, and its gonna take a long while before a large number of folks truly embrace them.

-The Slapping the Wiki Around by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Slapping the Wiki Around by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.